 If you decide at any time and for whatever reason to transfer to another practice we will facilitate that decision by making available to your new doctor a copy of your records on receipt of your signed consent from your new doctor.
 For medico-legal reasons we will also retain a copy of your records in this practice for an appropriate period of time which may exceed eight years.

 You have other rights under data protection regulations in relation to transfer of data to a third country, the right to rectification or erasure, restriction of processing, objection to processing and data portability.
 Further information on these rights in the context of general practice is described in the Guideline available at http://www.icgp.ie/data.
 You also have the right to lodge a complaint with the Data Protection Commissioner.

 Sub processors of Confidential Information

 The Practice contracts the services of specialised software to manage and store patient information.
-The Sub Processors of this information – Socrates (Clanwilliam Group Ireland) and Medvault cannot gain access to personal information about patients, this can only be accessed by authorised personnel within the Practice.
+The Sub Processors of this information – Socrates (Clanwilliam Group Ireland), Medvault, Datascan, Iron Mountain and Phone Pulse cannot gain access to personal information about patients, this can only be accessed by authorised personnel within the Practice.

 We hope this leaflet has explained any issues that may arise.
 If you have any questions, please speak to the practice secretary or your doctor.